arvitaly/nanoservice_before_11_10_2019/README.md

         }
     }
     var config = {
+        env={
+            env1: "envValue"
+        },
         transports: {
             tr1: {
                 opts: {
                     address: "sock"
                 },
                 type: "ipc-server"
             }
         },
         //All calls to out1 will be transported to ipc-server with address "sock" on emit-name "event1"
         links: [
             {
                 transport: "tr1",
                 type: "out",
                 name: "out1",
                 to: "event1"
             }
         ]
     }
     nanoservice(service, config)

 #Transports